conference@iof.tu.edu.np

 Guideline for Abstract Submission

-Submit your abstract by clicking on registration button on the website.
-Please make sure that the details included are correct.
+Use the online form available in the ‘Submit Your Abstract’ section of the website.
+Please make sure that the included details are correct.
 The organizers will not be responsible for any typos or errors made during the submission.